Break Even Calculator

 What is contribution margin?

-How can I lower my break even point?
+How can a business lower its break-even point?